 In 2008, a BBC documentary - Pedigree Dogs Exposed - investigated some of the serious health and welfare issues experienced by many pedigree dogs as a result of the way they are bred.

 Three major reports were published following the documentary, including an independent report commissioned by us.
 They all concluded that the welfare issues associated with pedigree dog breeding are very serious, and that urgent action is needed to safeguard the welfare of pedigree dogs.
-Read the independent scientific report commissioned by us, Pedigree dog breeding in the UK: a major welfare concern?
-(PDF 885KB), which focuses on the welfare issues associated with:

 Nine years later, and although there have been some changes we're extremely concerned that the welfare of many dogs is compromised because of exaggerated features (PDF 76KB) and/or inherited diseases (PDF 72KB), in some cases for a large proportion or even all of their lives.

 We believe that all those who breed dogs – whether pedigree, purebred or crossbreed – should prioritise health, welfare and temperament over appearance when choosing which animals to breed, in order to protect the welfare of both the parents and offspring.

 We want to help potential puppy buyers choose puppies that have been bred to have the best chance of being happy and healthy and well suited to the lives they will lead, mostly as family pets.